Your guide to shopping

 If you host guests often, be sure to keep the mattress hygienic.
 The ultimate tool to ensure cleanliness is a removable antiperspirant upholstery layer.
 You can also opt for a hypoallergenic mattress, but remember that airing it out, keeping the room at a cool temperature, washing the bed sheets at 60° and vacuuming the mattress once a week are all good habits to limit the spread of bacteria.

 You now have all the information needed to choose a mattress that will give your guests the restful sleep they need to contribute to their overall well-being.
 But remember that even the best mattress on top of a misshapen bed base won’t do any good!
+For more detailed information about the 9 factors to consider when choosing a mattress, according to sience, you can visit Jen Reviews.

 How to choose a mattress for your sofa bed?